 The intellectual property rights are for the protection of your work, reserving rights limited to you only.
 Having these rights, you can easily financially benefit yourself and earn recognition based on your work.
 Once you have these rights, no one else can ever be entitled to your work.

 Ever wondered how colours affect your mood?
 Both, in physical and the virtual world, colours, ambience, graphics and design are greatly appealing to the human mind and are one of the major reasons why many venues prosper in terms of customer engagement and likelihood.
-The aesthetically appealing websites have the power to attract customers and that might lead to successful generation of desired traffic and increased click through rates.
+Aesthetically appealing web design have the power to attract customers and that might lead to successful generation of desired traffic and increased click through rates.

 A website is usually the customer’s first interaction with the brand/company in today’s fast paced technological era.
 It defines not only the quality of design but also how much attention is paid to the details and how much effort is pooled in to engage site visitors.
 The look of the website says a lot about the company, the brands or its overall business.